'It's a struggle to find something reasonable': Richmond parents on finding affordable summer camps for their kids

 “I learned about the program from a family friend,” Ponton-Artis said.
 “My kids loved it.
 I liked the variety of activities.”

 Last summer, over 1,000 kids were enrolled in the city’s summer camp program.
-Registration for this year’s program opens March 2 for city residents and March 16 for non-city residents.
+Registration for this year’s program opens March 2 for city residents and March 16 for nonresidents.

 Post a comment as